Wikipedia

 Ladies of the Garter

-Soon after the founding of the Order, women were appointed "Ladies of the Garter", but some historians argue that they were not appointed Companions.
+Soon after the founding of the Order, women were appointed "Ladies of the Garter", but some historians argue that they were not appointed Companions, as they were not Knights.
+Queen Philippa was the first Lady to be appointed in 1358.
 King Henry VII discontinued the practice in 1488; his mother, Margaret Beaufort, was the last Lady of the Garter before Queen Alexandra.

 Except for female sovereigns, the next Lady of the Garter named was Queen Alexandra, by her husband King Edward VII.
-King George V also made his consort, Queen Mary, a Lady of the Garter and King George VI subsequently did the same for his wife, Queen Elizabeth.
-Throughout the 20th century, women continued to be associated with the Order, but save for foreign female monarchs, they were not made Companions.[17]
+King George V also made his consort, Queen Mary, a Lady of the Garter and King George VI subsequently did the same for his wife, Queen Elizabeth, and his daughter Princess Elizabeth (later Queen Elizabeth II).
+Throughout the 20th century, women continued to be associated with the Order, but save for foreign female monarchs, they were not made Companions.[16]

 In 1987, by a statute of Queen Elizabeth II, the installation of "Ladies Companion of the Garter" became possible.[17]